Request Access to Climatiqs data tool kit.

 • Moran and Wood (2014) found that carbon footprint results for most major economies disagreed by less than 10% between different MRIOs, including EORA, EXIOBASE and WIOD.

 • Steubing et al. (2022) compared results of LCA-based assessment for different products and industries, based on ecoinvent data, to footprints obtained from EXIOBASE.
-They have found positive agreement between the two approaches for some sectors, such as agriculture, energy (except for renewable energy), and manufacturing, but poor agreement for the waste and mining sectors: Compared with EXIOBASE, carbon footprint results obtained with ecoinvent:
+They found positive agreement between the two approaches for some sectors, such as agriculture, energy (except for renewable energy), and manufacturing, but poor agreement for the waste and mining sectors: Compared with EXIOBASE, carbon footprint results obtained with ecoinvent:

 • -- were lower for the agricultural sector (-9%) and the manufacturing sectors (-12%),